 The court will not reverse any order of the magistrate judge unless it has been shown that the magistrate judge's order is clearly erroneous or contrary to law.
 See 28 U.S.C. § 636(b)(1)(A).
 Any party may file and serve a motion for review of the magistrate judge's decision within fourteen (14) days of service of a written ruling or an oral ruling that the magistrate judge states will not be followed by a written ruling.
-The motion must specify which portions of the ruling are clearly erroneous or contrary to law and support the contention with points and authorities.
-Counsel shall deliver a conformed copy of the moving papers and responses to the magistrate judge's courtroom deputy clerk ("CRD") at the time of filing.
+The motion must be accompanied by a memorandum of points and authorities and specify which portions of the ruling are clearly erroneous or contrary to law.

 Counsel are advised that a motion for review that contains declarations or arguments that were not presented to the magistrate judge in the first instance will normally not be considered.
-See 14 Moore's Federal Practice § 72.11[1][a], at 72-53 (3d ed.
-2016) ("A party's failure to present timely arguments, case law, or evidentiary materials to a magistrate judge prior to the magistrate's ruling, thereby depriving the magistrate of the opportunity to rectify any alleged errors, waives that party's right to present those arguments or materials to the district court on appeal from the magistrate's nondispositive order."); Seven For All Mankind, LLC v.
-GenX Clothing, Inc., 2006 WL 5720346, 3 (C.D.
+See 14 Moore's Federal Practice § 72.11[1][a] (3d ed.
+2025) ("A party's failure to present timely arguments, case law, or evidentiary materials to a magistrate judge prior to the magistrate's ruling, thereby depriving the magistrate of the opportunity to rectify any alleged errors, waives that party's right to present those arguments or materials to the district court on appeal from the magistrate's nondispositive order."); Seven For All Mankind, LLC v.
+GenX Clothing, Inc., 2006 WL 5720346, \3 (C.D.
 Cal.
-2006) ("The district judge will normally not consider arguments, case law, or evidentiary material which could have been, but was not, presented to the magistrate judge in the first instance.") (internal quotation marks omitted).
+2006) ("The district judge will normally not consider arguments, case law, or evidentiary material which could have been, but was not, presented to the magistrate judge in the first instance.").